najuzilu/MITx-6.00.1x/Week 6 - Algorithmic Complexity/README.md

 #### Big Oh Notation ####

-Big Oh notation meadures an **uper bound on the asymptotic growth**, often called order of growth
+Big Oh notation meadures an **upper bound on the asymptotic growth**, often called order of growth
 Big Oh or O() is used to describe worst case
 * worst case occurs often and is the bottleneck when a program runs
 * express rate of growth of program relative to the input size